Udaykir02/GDP_Group-3/UseCases.md

 **Results:** Customers' shopping experience is improved by the opportunity to create a wishlist of items they want and get updates about it.

-### Use Case 9: Search Capabilities

-**Objective:** Create a comprehensive search function that offers autocomplete recommendations to expedite the process of finding the right product.

-**Interactions:**

-1. Users find products fast with the help of autocomplete suggestions when using the search tool.

-2. Search results are refined using filters according to different parameters like brand, price, category, etc.

-**Results:** Customers may quickly and easily search for products and receive results that are tailored to their tastes.

 ### Use Case 10: Push Notifications